asbjornenge/politicus/README.md

 A Petiton is a request to change some aspect of CP.
 There are a few different types of petitions.

-**NOTE!
-We should store moderation items, right?
-So content cannot just be re-created and user just re-join.
-If yes, then we need moderation removal petitions.
-They should be cheaper than the ones to create moderation...?
-Think about this...**

 ### ContentModerationPetition

 A ContentModerationPetition is a Petition to have some piece of content removed.